the lirio corner view (1) 1727388776

 The team decided to use a 7-inch exterior insulation and finish system (EIFS) for the walls that will not face the street.
 “The EIFS allowed us to increase the average thermal resistance of the walls, and it creates fewer opportunities for thermal bridges as it doesn’t have all the ties and the connectors that the brick has,” McFarland notes.
 The fenestration systems for both wall assemblies will be uPVC-framed with triple glazing and manufactured by INTUS.
 The windows will be recessed approximately 8 inches back from the surface of the wall to reduce summer solar gains.
 They will also be outfitted with interior shading devices except on the north-facing wall.

 The roof will be home to the compressors for the VRF system and other mechanicals, as well as a small PV array, but the vast majority of the surface will be green.
 The green roof assemblies both comply with Local Law 90 and assist with stormwater management.
-To further reduce heat absorption, all exposed roofing membranes that have a solar reflectance (SR) value of 0.65 or greater, while the paving materials in the courtyard will have an SR value of 0.28.
-(For references, SR values run from 0-1, with darker materials having lower scores.
+To further reduce heat absorption, all exposed roofing membranes will have a solar reflectance (SR) value of 0.65 or greater, while the paving materials in the courtyard will have an SR value of 0.28.
+(For reference, SR values run from 0-1, with darker materials having lower scores.
 Typical dark roof membrane materials score 0.20 or less.)
 The roof assemblies will be equipped with vacuum insulated panels (VIPs), which provide exceptional thermal performance.
 Despite being only 2 inches thick, they achieve an R-value of 49.
 The VIPs will be protected by 1.5 inches of extruded polystyrene (XPS) insulation to give the roof a total R-value of 56.5—all contained within the continuous insulation layer.

 Though construction has only just begun as of summer 2024, McFarland remains confident that the project will be successful, largely because so many members of the team are familiar with Passive House methodologies.
 “Almost everyone who is working on this project has done Passive House before,” he says.
 This includes Broadway Builders, an affiliate of the Hudson Companies that has worked on several Passive House projects in New York.